maxhbr/LDBcollector/md/Intel-ACPI.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, this license is no longer available at its original URL http://www.intel.com/technology/iapc/acpi/license2.htm.
-A copy was taken from the last available version at archive.org. (source:
+-   “Per Fedora, this license is no longer available at its original URL http://www.intel.com/technology/iapc/acpi/license2.htm.
+A copy was taken from the last available version at archive.org. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/intel-acpi.yml "Scancode"))

 URLs